TaylorResearchLab/scedar/README.md

 ## Citation

-Y. Zhang and D. M. Taylor, Scedar: a scalable Python package for single-cell RNA-seq data analysis,*In preparation*.
+Zhang, Y. and Taylor, D. M. (2018) Scedar: a scalable Python package for single-cell RNA-seq data analysis, *In preparation*.